bossm747/Innomaestro/README.md

 python maestro.py
 ```

-# Use Maestro with any APIs, Anthropic, Gemini, OpenAI, Cohere, etc.
+# Use Innovate Hub AI Developer with any APIs, Anthropic, Gemini, OpenAI, Cohere, etc.
 Thanks to a rewrite of the codebase using LiteLLM, it's now much easier to select the model you want.

 Simply